WeisTekEng/NerdMiner_v2/dashboard/README.md

 This is a local dashboard to monitor and configure your NerdMiner fleet via UDP, and Rest API.

+> **Updated Firmware Required**: In order to use the dashboard you must update the firmware on your specific device, The firmware has been updated to broadcast a json payload via UDP including the miner's IP address in.
+Broadcasting the miner's IP resolves connectivity issues when running in Docker/Umbrel where the source IP is masked.
+Please flash the latest firmware to use Remote Configuration.

 ## Tips / donations.

 Found this useful? buy me a beer or send a tip, In no way required what so ever, but much appreciated